-- Owner occupiers’ housing costs (OOH) in the UK under the rental equivalence approach have grown by 1.1% over the 12 months to September 2019.
+- Owner occupiers’ housing costs (OOH) in the UK, under the rental equivalence approach, have grown by 1.3% over the 12 months to March 2020.

 Owner occupiers’ housing costs (OOH) are the costs of housing services associated with owning, maintaining and living in one’s own home.
 This is distinct from the cost of purchasing a house, which is purchased partly for the accumulation of wealth and partly for housing services.

 OOH is an important component of the household consumption basket.
 In the Consumer Prices Index including owner occupiers’ housing costs (CPIH), the OOH component is measured using the rental equivalence approach, OOH(RE).
 However, there are other approaches to measuring OOH.